 - In a small bowl combine the Italian seasoning, garlic powder, salt, and pepper.
 Season the steak on all sides with the mixture and set aside.

-- Bring a large pot of water to a boil and cook the pasta according to package directions.
-Reserve a couple tablespoons of the starchy water before draining the pasta.
+- Bring a pot of water to a boil and cook the pasta according to package directions.
+Reserve one tablespoon of the starchy water before draining the pasta.